Utkarsh811/Wheel_Fires/README.md

 # Wheel_Fires
-"Creativity is nothing but a mindset free."
+"Creativity is nothing but a mind set free."